davidmarkgardiner/netlify/content/blogs/pod-secutiry-admission.md

 Kubernetes provides a built-in Pod Security admission controller to enforce the Pod Security Standards.
 Pod security restrictions are applied at the namespace level when creating Pods.

-To comply with security best practices, we strongly advise setting the following labels on your cluster.
-Azure policies will enforce these labels in future iterations.

-For further instructions, please see pod-security-standards.

 ```
 enforce - Policy violations will cause the pod to be rejected.